quicksilver812/guestlist/README.md

 # Guestlist

 Guestlist is a party booking app built using Flutter.
 It provides users with an intuitive platform to book parties, view promotional offers, and stay updated with the latest party news.

+The development is still under progress and I am still working on finishing the UI.

+I am using Dart, particularly the Flutter framework for the frontend, and will be using Firebase for the backend later on.
+For the payment gateway I will be integrating RazorPay's API further.

 ## Features